openharmony/docs/en/application-dev/reference/apis/js-apis-userFileManager.md

 delete(uri: string, callback: AsyncCallback&lt;void&gt;): void;

-Deletes files from a system album.
+Deletes a file from the system album.
+Only the files in the trash can be deleted.

 This API will be deprecated.
 Use [Album.deletePhotoAssets](#deletephotoassets10) instead.